Adding a Talent Trial is easy!

 Click on the 3 dot menu of the copy and click "Edit"

-You will be able to edit the Talent Trial name, summary and message to candidates.
+You will be able to edit the Talent Trial name, summary and message to candidates by going into the Talent Trial "Settings".
 You can also add, remove or modify the questions whichever way you like.

-**You can also disable the final feedback question of the Talent Trial in the Overview tab.**
+**You can also disable the final feedback question of the Talent Trial in the Settings section.**

 Creating Your Own Talent Trials